How to use marketing’s cheapest winning strategy.

 Most people consider themselves independent thinkers, unmoved by the behaviours and decisions of others.
 We believe the choices we make are our own.
 Because we’re smart and in control.

-Behavioural economics often proves the opposite.
+Behavioural science often proves the opposite.
 People are constantly buffeted by biases and subconscious influences that affect their choices in any moment.

 To take a simple example, a hotel tested two alternative messages left in rooms to convince guests to reuse their towels.
 The first provided the environmental argument for reuse.
 The second just stated that most people reused their towels.